-Here are general ground rules I follow when following up:
+Here are general ground rules you should follow when following up:

-- Depending on how I send the message (either via email or a contact form) will determine if I follow up.
-If I filled out a contact form, I’m not following up.
-If I sent an email, I’m probably following up once.
-I usually wait 10-14 days to follow up because I like to give some time for them to respond.
+- Depending on how you send the message (either via email or a contact form) should determine if you follow up.
+If you filled out a contact form, you shouldn’t follow-up If you sent an email, you should probably only follow up once.
+I suggest waiting 10-14 days to follow up in order to give some time for them to respond.

 - Keep track of who you’ve sent pitches to: You don’t want to pitch the same person multiple times in a row.
 I have a spreadsheet for each client I have that lists the media that I’ve reached out to, who was contacted, on what date, and if there was a response.

 Here is an example of an appropriate follow-up message: